izzyreal/ciwi/docs/pipelines.md

 - If stored source ref is commit SHA, rerun uses same commit.
 - If stored source ref is branch/tag, rerun may resolve newer commit.
 - Existing artifacts/logs remain tied to old execution ID.

+## Project import identity and naming

+Project identity for import/reload is:
+- `repo_url`
+- `repo_ref`
+- `config_file`

+Behavior:
+- Import with the same identity updates/reloads the existing project.
+- Import with different identity does not replace an existing project, even if `project.name` inside YAML matches.
+- If the YAML project name collides, ciwi derives a unique display name like `<name>@<ref>` (with numeric suffix when needed).

 ## Cache notes